 But Gonorrhoea isn’t the only STI that has developed this resistance.

-Mycoplasma has, in recent years, seen increasing antibiotic resistance in the UK.
-Several studies conducted on patients in Italy, Germany, Belgium, and China have observed many patients with strains of Mycoplasma Genitalium with multidrug resistances, with some cohorts reaching as high as 100%.
+Mycoplasma genitalium has, in recent years, seen increasing antibiotic resistance in the UK.
+Several studies conducted on patients in Italy, Germany, Belgium, and China have observed many patients with strains of Mycoplasma genitalium with multidrug resistances, with some cohorts reaching as high as 100% of strains showing some degree of resistance.

 Why is this happening?